bpfoley/kolo/README.md

 `request-body.js` is a useful tool when you'd like to reshape the arriving request body purely for display purposes within Kolo.
 The code in `.kolo/request-body.js` executes before `request-description.js` meaning that your custom request description code can take adavantage of the reshaped body.

-For example, some of the requests a Slack app might receive from Slack have a somewhat unusual format: Slack sends the request with the `x-www-form-urlencoded` content type containing only a single key called "payload" which then contains a JSON string of the actual payload.
+For example, some of the requests a Slack app might receive from Slack have a somewhat unusual format: Slack sends the request with the `x-www-form-urlencoded` content type containing only a single parameter with `payload` as its key and a JSON string of the actual payload as its value.
 This request body can be a bit unwieldy, it would be more convenient to directly interact with the JSON payload.
 This is exactly what `request-body.js` can help us achieve.

 The following `.kolo/request-body.js` code converts the payload to just regular JSON for display within Kolo:
 ```js